vagabundeo/mimemail/README.txt

     or /sites/default/files/mypicture.jpg
     or public://mypicture.jpg

   The 'send arbitrary files' permission allows you to attach or embed files located outside Drupal's public files directory.
-Note that this has security implications: arbitrary means even your settings.php!
+Note that this has security
+  implications: arbitrary includes even your settings.php!
 Give to trusted roles only!

 -- CREDITS --